perlun/perlun.eu.org/_i18n/en/_posts/2025-08-24-why-you-need-automated-tests-and-valgrind.md

 You're receiving this email because of your account on gitlab.perlang.org.
 ```

-Let's look at [these errors](https://gitlab.perlang.org/perlang/perlang/-/pipelines/572) a bit more
+Let's look at [these errors](https://gitlab.perlang.org/perlang/perlang/-/pipelines/572) in more
-in detail (note, only the relevant part of the CI logs included):
+detail (note, only the relevant part of the CI logs included):

 ## `build-freebsd`